mayanks/mindlab/interview.md

 <p>There are unconscious filters that run in the background causing people to perceive you in a certain way.
 If you could learn the art of finding out what people want and give it to them, they will give you what you want.
 They will also think it’s their idea. </p>

-<p>If you are looking to crack a job interview this is definitely the most important course you can take.</p>
+<p>If you are looking to crack a job interview this is definitely the most important training you can take.</p>

 </div>